-- Regularly scheduled maintenance and repair of SRPSD facilities allows for the delivery of educational programming in a safe and well-maintained environment. - Consistent funding in PMR will assist in funding future projects. - Increase in funding levels of PMR and the Board's commitment to maintaining its facilities have allowed us to undertake projects that will help in extending the life of the division facilities. - Mechanical systems in many of our schools have been or are on list for replacement. - Addressing building envelope projects such as window replacements.
+- Regularly scheduled maintenance and repair of SRPSD facilities allows for the delivery of educational programming in a safe and well-maintained environment. - Consistent funding in PMR will assist in funding future projects. - Current funding levels of PMR and the Board's commitment to maintaining its facilities have allowed us to undertake projects that will help in extending the life of the division facilities. - Mechanical systems in many of our schools have been or are on list for replacement. - Addressing building envelope projects such as window replacements. - Starting new cycle of roof replacements.